 - Artemisia yomogi (mid August - October)

 People who are not currently affected by pollen may later develop allergic reactions as a result of constantly inhaling pollen in their daily lives.
-Japanese cedar (sugi) allergy is most common.
-In Tokyo, about one in 3.5 people is believed to suffer from sugi allergy.
+In Tokyo, about one of every two people is believed to suffer from a Japanese cedar (sugi) allergy, therefore special attention is needed.

 During the sugi pollen season (February - April), weather forecasts usually provide information about the possible amount of pollen in the air.
-To avoid becoming allergic to pollen, or to reduce the symptoms, it is important to use masks and/or special eyeglasses to effectively block pollen from getting into your body as much as possible.
+To avoid becoming allergic to pollen, or to reduce the symptoms, it is important to use this forecast information, and on days when the pollen levels are high, use masks and/or special eyeglasses to effectively block pollen from getting into your body as much as possible.

 Novel influenzas are strains of avian flu that were once prevalent among bird populations.
 However, due to subsequent contact with humans and swine, they have evolved into something that is now easily spread among people.